wix-playground/helm3diff/README.md

                   capabilities:
                     drop: ["ALL"]
             serviceAccountName: "default"
-   Sure enough since we dont have Tiller anymore our charts are managed by Helm So change in  ```app.kubernetes.io/managed-by``` label makes sense.<br>
+   Sure enough since we dont have Tiller anymore, our charts are managed by Helm.
+   So change in  ```app.kubernetes.io/managed-by``` label makes sense.<br>
    Lets sync our releases